SEO Strategies That (Actually) Work Today

 e.
 Social Links

 In today’s market, social media is one of the most used forms of link building.
-So much so that a lot of business practice it without realizing how much it helps them.
+So much so that a lot of business practice it without realising how much it helps them.

 Yes, you have an audience on Facebook, Instagram, Twitter, and other sites, and you want to engage with them and keep them in the loop.
 But sharing a link to your website’s page on Facebook isn’t just a way to keep your audiences happy.
 Web crawlers notice them too.